 3. Controlling Member

-In addition societies will need to be governed by at least 3 officers, all of whom must be natural persons (so a development company cannot be an officer).
+In addition, societies need to be governed by at least 3 officers, all of whom must be natural persons (so a development company cannot be an officer).
 A majority of the officers on the committee must be made up of either or both of the following:

 - members of the society